The business world as we know it today is highly competitive, always striving to find new methods to attract clients and follow market trends.

 5 Stages of inventory management

-- Purchasing — the purchase of raw materials that will be used in production or purchase of finished goods ready for sale or shipment,
+- Purchasing — the purchase of raw materials that will be used in the production or purchase of finished goods ready for sale or shipment,

 - Reporting — documenting what was sold and how much was earned.